Distributive Gruppen endlicher Ordnung [Finite Distributive Groups]

 which is convincing once one chooses elements $\sigma_i$ from $(A.r).(A.s)$ one after another and takes into account that $H_{pq}$ only has $v^2$ elements. \end{proof} \begin{thm} If for a certain $k$ in \eqref{eq30} and a certain $l$ in \eqref{eq23} the following relation

-holds, then $H_{pq}$ is of class $v$ and vice versa. \end{thm} \begin{proof} We will first prove the first part of the theorem.
-For this, call the average of the two complexe $A$ and $B$ with $\vartheta(A.B)$.
-Let $H_{pq}$ be of class $v$, then for $h=1,2,\ldots,v$
+holds, then $H_{pq}$ is of parameter $v$ and vice versa. \end{thm} \begin{proof} We will first prove the first part of the theorem.
+For this, call the intersection of the two complexes $A$ and $B$ with $\vartheta(A.B)$.
+Let $H_{pq}$ be of parameter $v$, then for $h=1,2,\ldots,v$

 since $\tau_1=p.q$.
 Furthermore, $A.\tau_k\neq A.\tau_1$ since $\vartheta(A.\tau_k,(A.p).(a_h.q))=0$ for $h\neq l$.